sovayle/sovayle.github.io/_pages/about.md

 author_profile: TRUE
 ---

 Hi I am Azim, the local tech guy for friends and family.
-I am currently interning at Vigilant Asia as a SOC Analyst.
+I am currently working at Vigilant Asia as a Security Analyst.
 Whenever I have spare time, I improve my knowledge on cybersecurity by reading blogs and news on the latest cyber threats.

 Previously, I focused on hands-on learning of offensive and defensive security on TryHackMe and competing in CTF competitions.